Best Friends by Sheri Calming Donut Bed

 Why Dog Beds Matter for Your Pug

-Your Pug's bed is where they spend a significant portion of their life -- up to 14 hours a day for lower-energy breeds like this one.
-The right bed needs to accommodate their small frame, support their 14-18 lbs weight without bottoming out, and suit their short smooth double coat.
-Double-coated breeds often sleep hot, so breathability and cooling features should be a priority.
+Your Pug spends a lot of time on their bed -- up to 14 hours a day for lower-energy breeds like this one.
+The bed needs to fit their small frame, support 14-18 lbs without bottoming out, and work with their short smooth double coat.
+Double-coated breeds run hot when they sleep (Maple overheats on anything that doesn't breathe), so cooling features should be a priority.

 Small-Breed Sizing for Pug (14-18 lbs)